 ‘Loading mails at the dock in London’, by Harold Sandys Williamson (POST 110/3174B)

 The auction will take place on Friday 16 December.
 Why not have a flutter?
-If you don’t win, you can always visit the originals in our Discovery Room next year…
+If you don’t win, you can always visit the originals in our Archive next year…

 Why not have a flick through some of the offerings right now?
 Just don’t forget to check the auction site next Friday for your favourite!